 John started teaching himself how to play a guitar around the age of nine.
 At first he did not really know what he was doing, and played every chord with a single-finger (the guitar was tuned so that chords actually sounded right).
 He eventually progresses and started studying and learning riffs from Jimi Hendrix, Jimmy Page, David Gilmour and Frank Zappa.

-He first became acquainted with Red Hot Chili Peppers in 1984 when when his guitar instructor was auditioning as a guitarist for the band.
-By then John was already focused on the idea of becoming a rock-star, and he decided to drop out of school and move to LA.
+He first became acquainted with Red Hot Chili Peppers in 1984 when his guitar instructor was auditioning as a guitarist for the band.
+By then John was already focused on the idea of becoming a rock-star guitarist, and he decided to drop out of school and move to LA in order to achieve his goal.
 He quickly became friends with D. H. Peligro (Dead Kennedys) who introduced him to Flea.

 After Red Hot Chili Peppers’ original guitarist Hilel Slovak died of a heroin overdose in 1988, his place for a short time took DeWayne McKnight.
 The band was not satisfied with him, and they eventually decided to audition Frusciante who was well familiar with their work.
 John was accepted to the band, and the rest is history.

 John Frusciante played on 5 out of 10 of RHCP’s albums, and recorded 14 albums independently.
 His playing style helped build the band’s image, and he gained a huge following himslef which got him placed as number 18 on Rolling Stone’s list of “The 100 Greatest Guitarists of All Time” in 2003, and he was voted as “The Best Guitarist of the Last 30 Years” in a 2010 BBC poll called “The Axe Factor”.